BlastTea/MWidget/README.md

 # Features
 - ## Language
-  A template for adding multiple language into your App.
+  A template for adding multiple languages to your App.
   ### Supported Languages:
   - English
-  - Indonesia
+  - Indonesian
   ### Usage
   Use ValueListenableBuilder to get the value
   ```dart